Stephan Schröck: CF Manila

-Retirement
+One Taguig

+Schröck joined the then-newly formed One Taguig in 2024 which debuted at the PFL.
 On 21 August 2024, his 38th birthday, Schröck announced his retirement from playing.

+Azkals 7s

+Schröck briefly joined the seven-a-side football team Azkals 7s which played in the 2024 Asia 7s Championship in Malaysia.
+They finished as runners-up losing 1–2 to Japan Football 7 Society Association's team.

+Stallion Laguna

+Schröck returned to standard 11-a-side football, joining Stallion Laguna of the PFL in February 2025.

+Return to One Taguig

+Schröck returned to One Taguig in January 2026.

+Azkals Development Club

+Schröck took up the role of player-coach of the Azkals Development Club (ADC) futsal team in the inaugural 2026 PFF Futsaliga.
+He helped ADC won the inaugural men's open cup title.

 International career

-Schröck with the Philippine national team.
-2015.
+Schröck with the Philippine national team 2015.

 Schröck was born to a German father and a Filipina mother, making him eligible to represent Germany or the Philippines at the international level.
 He initially chose Germany, as he has represented the country at U-18, U-19 and U-20 levels.

 Under previous FIFA statutes, Schröck could have switched to the Philippines until his 21st birthday but he did not take that option, neither was he called up during this time.
 In early October 2008, the Philippine Football Federation wanted to get him to play for the Philippines in 2008 AFF Championship qualification tournament.
 However, he was not able to as he was already over the age of 21.
 FIFA eventually removed the age limit on players switching nations in early June 2009, making him eligible again to switch to the Philippines.
 In July 2010, Schröck announced his intention to play for the Philippines in the 2010 AFF Championship qualification tournament in Laos, but was ultimately left out of the squad as his documents had not been processed in time.